WikMoz/Mentoring-DARE-IT/README.md

 Test cases:

-Test case TC001 Login to the system with correct login and password
+1. Test case TC001 Login to the system with correct login and password

-Test case TC002 Login to the system with incorrect login
+2. Test case TC002 Login to the system with incorrect login

-Test case TC003 Login to the system with incorrect password
+3. Test case TC003 Login to the system with incorrect password

-Test case TC004 Login to the system with empty login field
+4. Test case TC004 Login to the system with empty login field

-Test case TC005 Login to the system with empty password field
+5. Test case TC005 Login to the system with empty password field

-Test case TC006 Login to the system with empty login and password field
+6. Test case TC006 Login to the system with empty login and password field

-Test case TC007 Login to the system with incorrect format of email (login)
+7. Test case TC007 Login to the system with incorrect format of email (login)

-Test case TC008 Login to the system with incorrect password multiple times
+8. Test case TC008 Login to the system with incorrect password multiple times

-Test case TC009 Login to the account locked due to multiple unsuccessful tries
+9. Test case TC009 Login to the account locked due to multiple unsuccessful tries

-Test case TC010 Login to the system using social media - facebook account
+10. Test case TC010 Login to the system using social media - facebook account

-Test case TC011 Login to the system using social media - google account
+11. Test case TC011 Login to the system using social media - google account

-Test case TC012 Login to the system using social media - apple account
+12. Test case TC012 Login to the system using social media - apple account

-Test case TC013 Remembering credentials after using ‘Remember me’ (‘Zapamietaj mnie’) functionality
+13. Test case TC013 Remembering credentials after using ‘Remember me’ (‘Zapamietaj mnie’) functionality

-Test case TC014 Reseting password using ‘Forgot the password?' (’Nie pamiętasz hasła?') functionality
+14. Test case TC014 Reseting password using ‘Forgot the password?' (’Nie pamiętasz hasła?') functionality

-Test case TC015 Login to the system after changing the password
+15. Test case TC015 Login to the system after changing the password

-Test case TC033 Creating an account to delete
+16. Test case TC033 Creating an account to delete

-Test case TC016 Login to the account that has been previously deleted
+17. Test case TC016 Login to the account that has been previously deleted

 ##### Test scenario TS002 Testing the booking process for a trip

-Test scenario describtion:
+Test scenario description:
 The purpose of this test is to verify if the main feature of the website: booking a trip is working correctly.

 The test will cover: